 The Caltech library system is organized into 16 departmental or subject libraries; six are in the Millikan Library and ten are distributed throughout the campus.
-The libraries collectively subscribe to 4,600 journals, contain 498,812 volumes, and have extensive collections of microfilm, government documents, archives, and maps.
+The libraries collectively subscribe to 4,639 journals, contain 520,733 volumes, and have extensive collections of microfilm, government documents, archives, and maps.

 The Robert A. Millikan Memorial Library includes the collections of biology, chemistry, mathematics, physics, engineering, and the humanities and social sciences.
-The circulation and reference services are on the first floor; the microfilm and government documents collections are on the fifth floor, and the photocopy service is in the basement.
+The circulation and reference services are on the first floor, the microfilm and government documents collections are on the fifth floor, and the photocopy service is in the basement.
 The Millikan Library is open weekdays during the school year from 8 a.m. to 1 a.m., and weekends from 9 a.m. until midnight.

 The library collections located elsewhere on campus include aeronautics, applied physics and electrical engineering, archives and rare books, astrophysics, chemical engineering, computer science, earthquake engineering, environmental engineering, geology, management, and public affairs.
 The library on-line public-access catalog includes the records of books and journals held by the Caltech Libraries.
-Also available on-line are the recent citations to articles in approximately 2,000 science and technology journals to which the library subscribes.
-Special services that are available through the Caltech libraries include computerized literature searches, document delivery, and interlibrary loans.
+Also available on-line are the recent citations to articles in approximately 2,000 science and technology journals.
+Special services that are available through the Caltech Libraries include computerized literature searches, document delivery, and interlibrary loans.